Gkcloud5/Better-future/Learning/Network/Devices/Network switch.md

 * An unmanaged switch simply creates more ethernet ports on a LAN.
 	* So that more local devices can access the internet.
 	* Unmanaged switches pass data back and forth based on device MAC addresses.
-* Managed switch fulfills the same function for much larger networks, and offers network administrators much
+* Managed switch fulfills the same function for much larger networks, and offers network administrators much more control over how traffic is prioritized.
+	* They also enable administrators to setup VLANs to further subdivide a local network into smaller chunks.

+### What is the difference between a MAC address and an IP address?

+*